-Mountain Gorilla trekking rules and Regulations or the Gorilla trekking etiquette are a set of guidelines to be followed during Gorilla trekking and are established to ensure that the Gorillas stay healthy and wild.
+Mountain Gorilla trekking rules and Regulations, you can call it the Gorilla trekking etiquette, are a set of guidelines to be followed during Gorilla trekking and are established to ensure that the Gorillas stay healthy and wild.
 Mountain Gorilla trekking rules and regulations further focus on the safety and sustainability of not only the Mountain Gorillas and their habitat but also the visitors/tourists.
 They are simply the do’s and don’ts before, during and after Gorilla trekking.
 Remember Mountain Gorillas are endangered animals and so there lies a very narrow gap between their survival and extinction.
 This gap can unfortunately become narrower in case of any laxity in the observance and execution of these regulations by both the tourists and the responsible bodies/institutions.

 Mountain Gorillas are not known to survive outside their natural habitats which are the isolated montane forests found in Uganda, Rwanda and Congo.
 By their incredible usefulness to the survival and lives of these endangered Mountain Gorillas, they (forests) were gazetted into national parks by the governments of the respective countries where they are located.
 This was the first major step towards their (Mountain Gorillas) conservation and protection as their land/habitat was legitimately secured so encroachment and intrusion by humans was since then ultimately prohibited.
 These national parks are Bwindi Impenetrable National Park and Mgahinga Gorilla National Park in Uganda, Volcanoes National Park in Rwanda and Virunga National Park in Congo.

 - Eligibility for Gorilla trekking is reserved to only individuals of 15 years and above.
 Proof of one’s age is by the bio data in his/her valid passport but not the physique.

 - ach Gorilla family has to be visited by a maximum of 8 people per day and the search has to start strictly in the morning with no other sessions in the day.
 This is to minimize invasion into their privacy and stressing them which can unfortunately result into behavioral change.